VirusTotal/vt-graph-api/docs/_sources/quickstart.rst.txt

   graph.delete_node("www.virustotal.com")

-This method will raise **NodeNotFoundError** if the given node id not belongs to the graph.
+This method will raise **NodeNotFoundError** if the given node id does not belong to the graph.

 .. note::

-  This method also delete every link which have relation with the deleted node.
+  This method also deletes every link which have relation with the deleted node.

 Checking if node id belongs to graph
 --------------------------------------